-Hearth Personal Care Services (ABN 21 618 155 810) understands the importance of protecting the privacy of an individual’s personal information (including health information).
+Hearth Personal Support Services (ABN 21 618 155 810) understands the importance of protecting the privacy of an individual’s personal information (including health information).
 The purpose of this policy is to ensure you understand how we collect, use and disclose your personal information (including health information).

 This Policy may be updated from time to time.
 If you require a hard copy of this Privacy Statement or a copy in some other format to suit your particular needs please contact us and we will arrange for a suitable copy to be provided to you.

 Personal information is any information that identifies an individual or any information from which an individual’s identity could reasonably be ascertained.

 During the provision of our services we generally collect four kinds of information: